Dashboard: Colorado Crisis Text Line

-- Across the state and among teens, the most common trends (stressors) for this period of time were FAMILIAL, SUBSTANCE USE, SAFETY CONCERNS, ANXIETY, LGBTQIA and DEPRESSION.
+- Across the state among teens, the most common trends (stressors) for this period of time were in these areas: FAMILIAL, RELATIONSHIP, SAFETY CONCERNS, FINANCIAL and EDUCATION.

 - Teens texted to talk about hallucinations and triggers on 43 occasions during the summer.

 We’re eager for the media to raise awareness of the Below the Surface campaign and the text line.
 Click below for materials that will make it easy to report on what’s happening.